 For more details about TFSAs, visit the Canada Revenue Agency website or talk to your financial advisor.

 An RRSP provides tax benefits that can help you to save for your retirement.
-RRSPs may reduce your taxes in up to three ways:
+Some key benefits of RRSPs:

 The option exists to convert an RRSP into an RRIF anytime on or before the end of the year in which you turn 71.
 It is mandatory to either withdraw all funds from your RRSP plan or convert your RRSP to an RRIF or life annuity by the end of the year in which you turn 71.